olsenlabmit/BCDB/README.md

 # Installation
 Launch the Anaconda prompt and navigate to the BCDB folder.
 Locate the environment.yml file.
 Perform the following steps in the Anaconda prompt:

 1. conda env create -f environment.yml
 2. conda activate bcdb
 3. cd platform
 4. python tool.py

+Refer to the video Tutorial.mp4 for a brief demonstration of the search, download, and visualization capabilities of this tool.